scaleway/serverless-scaleway-functions/README.md

       # Limits and tiers: https://www.scaleway.com/en/docs/serverless/containers/reference-content/containers-limitations/
       cpuLimit: 1000

+      # The port the container will listen on (default: 8080).
+The HTTP server inside the container needs to listen on the same port
+      port: 80

       # Maximum duration a request will wait to be served before it times out (in seconds)
       # Value in string format ex: "300s" (default: 300 seconds)
       timeout: 300s